Restricted items in the UAE

 Read about controlled medicines in the health section.

 There is zero tolerance for drug-related offences; whether controlled drugs or recreational drugs.
-While some herbal/natural products such as tobacco, poppy/opium seeds/powder, betel leaves might be legal in your home countries, please be aware that these items are illegal in the UAE.
+Herbal/natural products such as tobacco, poppy/opium seeds/powder, betel leaves and some herbal highs are illegal in the UAE.

 The penalties for trading, trafficking, smuggling, possessing drugs and presence of drugs in the blood stream even in residual amounts are severe.